NextronSystems/thor-manual/core/what-is-thor.rst

 What is THOR?
 =============

-THOR is a portable scanner for attacker tools and activity on suspicious or compromised server systems.
+THOR is a portable scanner designed to detect attacker tools and traces of malicious activity on suspicious or compromised systems.

-It covers a big set of basic checks and in depth analysis of the local event log, registry and file system.
-THOR aims to be a sensitive auditor noticing files and behavior traces a common Antivirus may have missed.
-An integrated "Scoring System" enables THOR to rate elements based on numerous characteristics to give hints on unknown malware.
+It combines a broad set of basic checks with in-depth analysis of the local event log, registry, and file system.
+THOR is designed to identify files and behavioral traces that a traditional antivirus solution may miss.
+Its integrated scoring system helps assess suspicious elements based on multiple characteristics and can provide indicators of previously unknown malware.

-THOR can be easily expanded to handle individual, client-specific attack patterns (e.g. the detection of specific malware files or certain log entries on the basis of a forensic analysis).
+THOR can also be extended to detect customer-specific attack patterns, for example specific malware files or log entries identified during a forensic investigation.

-It is a portable and agent-less "APT Scanner".
+THOR is a portable, agentless "APT scanner".

 .. figure:: ../images/image3.png
    :alt: THOR Coverage and Comparison to Antivirus and Intrusion Detection